Quantum fluctuations masquerade as halos: Bounds on ultra-light dark matter from quadruply-imaged quasars: Inference method and dataset

 With the model for the main deflector and dark matter halos in place, we compute flux ratios by ray-tracing through the lens system to the source plane, and integrate the flux from the extended background source.
 We account for uncertainties in the flux ratios by adding perturbations to model-predicted fluxes in the forward model.
 Next, we compute a summary statistic defined as the metric distance between the observed flux ratios, and the model predicted flux ratios \begin{ceqn}

 \end{ceqn} where $f_{\rm{model(i)}}$ is the model-predicted flux ratio, and $f_{\rm{data(i)}}$ is the observed flux ratio.
+To determine the posterior distribution, we employ a rejection algorithm in Approximate Bayesian Computing \citep[ABC;][]{Rubin1984}.
 We accept realizations if $S < \epsilon$, where $\epsilon$ is an acceptance threshold.
 In practice, we generate $10^5-10^6$ draws of $\bf{m}_{\rm{sub}}$ and ${\bf{x}}$ per lens, and retain the 3,000 ${\bf{q}}_{\rm{sub}}$ samples corresponding to the lowest summary statistics.
 This choice corresponds to $\epsilon$ values between 0.04 and 0.08.
 The number of accepted samples is subject to the convergence criterion that the inferred model parameters do not change when one discards random samples from the simulation and retains the same number of samples per lens (see, for example, Appendix A in \citet{Gilman2019a}).
 As $\epsilon \rightarrow 0$ the ratio of the number of accepted samples from the two models $\frac{N_{q1}}{N_{q2}}$ approaches the relative likelihood of the two models $\frac{\mathcal{L}\left(\bf{d}_n | \bf{q}_1\right)}{\mathcal{L}\left(\bf{d}_n | \bf{q}_2\right)}$ \citep{Rubin1984}.
+This method is known as an Approximate Bayesian Computing method.
 As we only need to know the likelihood up to a constant numerical factor to obtain the posterior distribution in Equation \ref{eqn:posterior}, this approach allows us to approximate the target posterior distribution.